 Reasons why you SHOULD NOT CANCEL your debt review

 - If you cancel, you will still be marked on the credit bureau as being under debt review until you have cleared the debt yourself.

 - Credit providers will be able to take legal action against you once again.

-- You will no longer be on your way to rehabilitation, but will only continue to get into more debt.
+- You will no longer be on your way to rehabilitation.

 - Your credit profile will be adversely affected.

 - You may be rejected for certain positions of employment, should you apply for them.

 - You will be rejected for loans at reputable financial institutes.